-Priest-in-Charge of the benefice of Eyam with Foolow and Baslow and Priest-in-Charge of Curbar and Priest-in-Charge of Stoney Middleton
+Priest-in-Charge of Baslow and Eyam; Curbar and Stoney Middleton

 Full-time Permanent Stipendiay Role

 We believe that this is an exciting time for a vicar to come to this new grouping of churches.
 The churches have strong and enthusiastic ministry from lay and ordained people.
 There is growth in terms of numbers, engagement, spirituality and a significant number of young people worshipping across the grouping.
 There are many existing missional activities to build upon and opportunities to impact beyond the boundaries of the parish leading on rural mission and ministry.